mennooo/securing-ords/README.md

 2. Using the API via Postman with Oauth2
 3. Using the API via a web application with Oauth2

-For the last step we build our E-commerce application using Oracle Jet application because then it makes sence to use a REST API.
-The Oracle JET API provides the oj.OAuth authorization plugin which supports the OAuth 2.0 open protocol.
+For the last step we build our E-commerce application using node.js because then it makes sence to use a REST API.

 The goal is to create a REST API for the E-commerce application to let customers:
 - See products (not secured)